RealyUniqueName/JStack/README.md

 Works only in debug mode on js target.
 Does not affect your app if compiled without `-debug` flag or to some other target.

-In debug mode Haxe generates a source map, which is utilized by JStack using (source-map library)[https://github.com/mozilla/source-map].
+In debug mode Haxe generates a source map, which is utilized by JStack using [source-map library](https://github.com/mozilla/source-map).

 ## Installation
 ```haxe